gloriapul/hobby_sprout/context/src/concepts/MilestoneTracker/MilestoneTrackerConcept.ts/steps/file.e74b13ba.md

 export default class MilestoneTrackerConcept {
   private goals: Collection<GoalDoc>;
   private steps: Collection<StepDoc>;
-  private llm: GeminiLLM | LLMService; // Can be either GeminiLLM or a mock service

-  // Constructor accepts either a Gemini API key or an LLMService for testing constructor(private readonly db: Db, llmConfig: string | LLMService) {
+  private llm: GeminiLLM; // LLM is an internal utility, not an action argument

+  constructor(private readonly db: Db) {
     this.goals = this.db.collection(PREFIX + "goals");
     this.steps = this.db.collection(PREFIX + "steps");
-    // If string is provided, treat as API key and create GeminiLLM
-    // Otherwise use provided LLMService (for testing) this.llm = typeof llmConfig === "string"
-      ? new GeminiLLM({ apiKey: llmConfig })
-      : llmConfig;
+    this.llm = new GeminiLLM(); // Initialize LLM instance
   }

   /**